 Pippali

-Pippali, commonly called as Long Pepper, is a time-tested herbal antidote for acidity and GERD.
+Pippali, commonly known as Long Pepper, is a time-tested herbal antidote for acidity and GERD.
 The spice is packed with powerful compounds that stimulate digestion and balance the Pitta doshas in the system, to ease heartburn.

 Mix 1 tsp of pippali powder with a bit of honey in a glass of warm water and drink the decoction after meals to effectively cure GERD symptoms.